 Google Drive’s space is common across all of Google’s platforms, so even if you attach large attachments to your emails, they will count in the 15 GB storage available.
 Drive is a product of Internet giant Google which obviously makes it one of the best cloud storage service provider.

 Microsoft’s OneDrive appears to be a boon for all the Windows users.
-Anyone who’s created a Microsoft account can get 5 GB free storage space, earlier basic account holders used to get 15 GB free space but Microsoft has changed their basic plan and reduced it to 5GB in 2016, OneDrive has user-friendly web and mobile interface along with desktop and mobile app where you can sync directly from your desktop, mobile users can link their gallery or camera upload similar to Dropbox and Google Drive.
+Anyone who’s created a Microsoft account can get 5 GB of free storage space, earlier basic account holders used to get 15 GB free space but Microsoft has changed their basic plan and reduced it to 5GB in 2016, OneDrive has a user-friendly web and mobile interface along with desktop and mobile app where you can sync directly from your desktop, mobile users can link their gallery or camera upload similar to Dropbox and Google Drive.

 Whenever you put a photo, document, or any other file in the created OneDrive folder, it automatically appears in the other OneDrive clients on your other computers.
 You can even share files and even share a whole folder, OneDrive comes with an online version of Office applications where you can edit documents.